-This low-calorie curry from Michelin-starred chef Tom Kerridge's new book is packed full of flavour.
+This low-calorie curry from Michelin-starred chef Tom Kerridge's cookbook is packed full of flavour

 "Don’t underestimate how important your sense of smell is to your enjoyment of food – this fragrant curry is a treat for all the senses!
-With so much going on, thanks to the big authentic flavours, creamy coconut milk and crunchy veg, you won’t miss having rice on the side" says Tom of this recipe taken from his latest book release, Lose Weight for Good: Full-flavour Cooking For a Low-Calorie Diet.
+With so much going on, thanks to the big authentic flavours, creamy coconut milk and crunchy veg, you won’t miss having rice on the side," says Tom of this recipe taken from his book, Lose Weight for Good: Full-flavour Cooking For a Low-Calorie Diet.

 400Kcal per serving

 500ml fresh fish stock